-- 1. All athletes first collect accreditation, having prepaid where appropriate for an event. - 2.
-All potential pullers must weigh at a predetermined time schedule. - 3.
+- 1. All athletes first collect accreditation, having prepaid. - 2.
+All potential pullers must weigh at a pre-determined time schedule. - 3.
 An accreditation download will be carried out listing all athletes from a particular country.
 Accessible only by the controller and the appointed representative of a particular country. - 4.
 The athlete will weigh on an individual scale.
 The number of scales to be determined by the organizers and TWIF.
-Only one weigh-in on the official scales. - 5.
+Only one weigh- in on the official scales. - 5.
 After weighing the athletes, the weight will be recorded in an excel spreadsheet, and also hand written on the downloaded excel file as a backup. - 6.
 The athlete will be given his or her certified weight.
 The athlete can then give his or her weight to the coach of the team. - 7.
-Open Clubs entries.

-The coach of a particular club entering in the TWIF clubs competition will bring a completed weigh list to control at a predetermined time.
+Open Clubs entries. - The coach of a particular club entering in the TWIF club's competition will bring a completed weigh list to control at a predetermined time.
 The weigh list shall contain the name, accreditation number and the weight of each puller, totalling the adequate weight of a particular weight class.
-Eight pullers, coach and trainer only.

-- 7.1 A coach may change any and all pullers prior to and up until stamping, as long as the maximum weight for that particular weight class is not exceeded.
+Eight pullers, coach and trainer only. - 7.1 A coach may change any and all pullers prior to and up until stamping, as long as the maximum weight for that particular weight class is not exceeded.
 Changes must be reported to control by the coach 30 minutes before stamping begins. - 8.
-National team weigh in.

-The coach of a national team may choose any of the pullers that are listed and weighed from the downloaded excel file from his/her country.

-- 8.1 A coach may change any and all pullers prior to and up until stamping, as long as the maximum weight for that particular weight class is not exceeded.
+National team weigh in. - The coach of a national team may choose any pullers that are listed and weighed from the downloaded excel file from his/her country. - 8.2 A coach may change any and all pullers prior to and up until stamping, as long as the maximum weight for that particular weight class is not exceeded.
 Changes must be reported to control by the coach 30 minutes before stamping begins. - 9.
-The coach of a particular national team will present a completed weigh certificate to control at a predetermined time schedule. - 10.
-Control shall enter teams in a draw for a particular weigh class, after checking the weight & accreditation numbers against the completed excel downloaded list. - 11.
-Scanners/Barcode readers at designated areas to control substitutions, and team weight checks will be done throughout the competitions.
+The coach of a particular national team will present a completed weigh certificate to control at a predetermined time schedule. - 10 Control shall enter teams in a draw for a particular weigh class, after checking the weight & accreditation numbers against the completed excel downloaded list - 11.
+Scanners/Bar code readers at designated areas to control substitutions, and team weight checks throughout the competitions.

-5. AGE LIMITS
+5 AGE LIMITS

-5.1 JUNIOR CATEGORY
+5.1 Junior category

-A puller is eligible to participate in the junior category from the beginning of the year in which the puller reaches the age of 15 years until the end of the year in which the puller reaches the age of 18 years.
+A puller is eligible to participate in the junior category from the beginning of the year in which the puller reaches the age of 14 years until the end of the year in which the puller reaches the age of 18 years.

-5.2 UNDER 23
+5.2 Under 23

-A male puller is eligible to participate in the Under 23 category from the beginning of the year in which the puller reaches the age of 18 years until the end of the year in which the puller reaches the age of 22 years.
-A female puller is eligible to participate in the Under 23 category from the beginning of the year in which the puller reaches the age of 16 years until the end of the year in which the puller reaches the age of 22 years.
+Male and female pullers are eligible to participate in the Under 23 category from the beginning of the year in which the puller reaches the age of 16 years until the end of the year in which the puller reaches the age of 22 years.

-5.3 SENIOR
+5.3 Senior